robertdfrench/revolving-doors/00_begin/README.md

 frustrated, take a break and come back to it.
 They'll be here when you get back.

 ## Check for Understanding
-1. What system header defines `perror`?
+1. What system header defines `err`?
-1. Why call `exit(1)` for an error instead of just returning normally?
+1. Why bother exiting early for an error instead of just returning normally?